Credit Suisse: Acquisitions, growth and First Boston

 In 1996, Credit Suisse restructured as the Credit Suisse Group with four divisions: Credit Suisse Volksbank (later called Credit Suisse Bank) for domestic banking, Credit Suisse Private Banking, Credit Suisse Asset Management, and Credit Suisse First Boston for corporate and investment banking.
-The restructure was expected to cost the company $800 million and result in 7,000 lost jobs, but save $560 million a year.
-While Credit Suisse First Boston had been struggling, Credit Suisse's overall profits had grown 20 percent over the prior year, reaching $664 million.
-In 1999 Japan's Financial Supervisory Agency temporarily suspended the financial-products division's license to operate in Japan for "window dressing", the practice of selling derivatives that are often used by bank clients to hide losses.
+The restructure was expected to cost the company $800 million and result in 7,000 lost jobs but save $560 million a year.
+While Credit Suisse First Boston had been struggling, Credit Suisse's overall profits had grown 20% over the prior year, reaching $664 million.
+In 1999 Japan's Financial Supervisory Agency temporarily suspended the financial-products division's license to operate in Japan for "window dressing," the practice of selling derivatives that are often used by bank clients to hide losses.

 In the 2000s, Credit Suisse executed a series of restructures.
 In 2002 the bank was consolidated into two entities: Credit Suisse First Boston for investments and Credit Suisse Financial Services.
 A third unit was added in 2004 for insurance.
 Credit Suisse restructured again in 2004 under what it calls the "one bank" model.
 Under the restructuring, every board had a mix of executives from all three divisions.
 It also changed the compensation and commission models to encourage cross-division referrals and created a "solution partners" group that functions between the investment and private banking divisions.
-Following the restructure Credit Suisse's private banking division grew 19 percent per year despite the economic crisis.
+Following the restructure, Credit Suisse's private banking division grew 19% per year despite the economic crisis.
 The firm bumped long-time rival UBS off the number one position in Euromoney's private banking poll.
 In 2006, Credit Suisse acknowledged misconduct for helping Iran and other countries hide transactions from US authorities and paid a $536 million settlement.
 The same year it merged Bank Leu AG, Clariden Holding AG, Bank Hofmann AG and BGP Banca di Gestione Patrimoniale into a new company called Clariden Leu.

 The increasing importance of sustainability and the related commitments and liabilities of international standards such as the UNGC, of which the bank is a member, lead to increasingly sophisticated and ambitious risk management over the years.
 Credit Suisse operates a process which since 2007 uses RepRisk, a Swiss provider of ESG Risk analytics and metrics, to screen and evaluate environmental and social risks of risky transactions and due diligence.